Enable VM insights overview

-The Azure Monitor for VMs guest health feature has more limited operating system support while it's in public preview.
-See Enable Azure Monitor for VMs guest health (preview) for a detailed list.
+The VM insights guest health feature has more limited operating system support while it's in public preview.
+See Enable VM insights guest health (preview) for a detailed list.

-See the following list of considerations on Linux support of the Dependency agent that supports Azure Monitor for VMs:
+See the following list of considerations on Linux support of the Dependency agent that supports VM insights:

 - Only default and SMP Linux kernel releases are supported.